Generating music through movement

 Design call out: This midi board leverages a grid which makes buttons easy to recall

-I used a Kinect to take a video feed onto a html canvas of the dancer’s body.
+To capture the dancer's movement, I set up a Kinect.
+I then used JavaScript to take the Kinect video feed and place it on a html canvas of the dancer’s body.

-I then used PoseNet to track a body part on the dancer
+Next, I implemented PoseNet to track a body part on the dancer

 On the HTML canvas, I created a set of buttons on a grid similar to a Midi board.